Positive contractive projections in Schatten Spaces: Proof of Theorem , for .

 \subsection{Type 6.}

 Consider the last type, which is very similar to the previous one.
 Let $X\subset S^p(H)$ be a non-degenerate spinorial space of odd dimension $2N+1\geq 5$.
 Assume that it is positively 1-complemented.
-Note that $1\in \E_{2N}^p$, so the space $\E_{2N}^p\subset S^p(\La_N)$ is non-degenerate.
+Note that $1\in \E_{2N}^p$, so the subspace $\E_{2N}^p$ of $S^p(\La_N)$ is non-degenerate.
 We can describe the space $X$ as

 where $a\in S^p(H_1)$ is a positive and injective operator on a Hilbert space $H_1$, and $U,V : \La_N\overset{2}{\otimes} H_1\to H$ are unitary operators.
-Using Proposition \ref{propAR}, we have a positive element $x\in X$, such that $s(x)=1$, that can be written as \(x = V(z_0\otimes a)U^*\), with \(z_0\in\E_{2N}^p\) a bijective operator.
+Using Proposition \ref{propAR}, we have a positive element $x\in X$, such that $\operatorname{s}(x)=1$, that can be written as \(x = V(z_0\otimes a)U^*\), with \(z_0\in\E_{2N}^p\) a bijective operator.
 We denote by \(z_0 = u|z_0|\) its polar decomposition, with $u\in B(\La_N)$ a unitary operator.
 Since $\E_{2N}$ is a $JC^*$-triple, and $z$ is bijective, we obtain that \(u\in\E_{2N}\), by Proposition \ref{propfunctiononJC} as in the type 5 case.
 Now, using the identity \(x_0 = |x_0|\), we obtain the following equality from which we deduce Consequently, Moreover, $v=u^*\in \E_{2N}$.